terra-rebels/tracker/.github/ISSUE_TEMPLATE/feature-request.md

 ### Definition of Ready (recommended)
 This story can go into a sprint when...
 - [ ] Required Task details is available
-- [ ] Story has been estimated by the team and small enough to be finished in just one sprint
+- [ ] Story has been estimated by the team and small enough to be finished in a milestone
 - [ ] Acceptance criteria must exist and be understood by team

 ### Definition of Done (mandatory)